gvallee/collective_profiler/README.md

 analysis.
 Note that the shared library is implemented in C, while the tools are implemented in Go.
 It is therefore not unusual to only compile the shared library on the execution platform and compile the analysis tool on the system where post-mortem analysis is performed.
-To only compile the shared libraries only, execute `make alltoallv`;
+To only compile the shared libraries only, execute `make libraries`;
 to compile the post-mortem analysis tools, execute `make tool`.

 # Creation of the profiling trace